syw1996/Flat-Lattice-Transformer-For-Novel-Character-Name-NER/README.md

 CUDA_VISIBLE_DEVICES=0 python flat_main.py --dataset novel --status predict
 ```

-8. you can download the ner model and predict directly
+8. you can download the ner model and predict directly.

       Model finetuned by three novels (with sgd) : [Google Drive](https://drive.google.com/file/d/1sWZWy7uhZ2vsdb-29Er9zeCjPqJK631-/view?usp=sharing)

 If you want to record experiment result, you can use fitlog: